platformsh/platformsh-docs/docs/src/languages/php/extensions.md

 | zip              |     |     |     | *   | *   | *   | *   | *   | *   |

 {{< note >}}
 You can check out the output of `ls /etc/php5/mods-available` to see the up-to-date complete list of extensions after you SSH into your environment.
-For PHP 7, use `ls /etc/php/*/mods-available`.
+For PHP7 and above, use `ls /etc/php/*/mods-available`.
 {{< /note >}}

 ## Custom PHP extensions